2020 Toronto machete attack

-The Toronto machete attack was a misogynist terrorist attack in a Toronto erotic spa on 24 February 2020.
+On 24 February 2020, a misogynistic terrorist attack took place in an erotic spa in Toronto, Canada.
+A 17-year-old youth fatally attacked a woman with a machete before being restrained by the owner of the spa, who was also injured.
+The perpetrator's motive was later revealed to be misogynistic incel ideology.
+He was sentenced to life imprisonment with no chance of parole for 10 years.

-Incident
+Attack

-Surveillance video showed the perpetrator leaving his home by foot towards the spa which was less than two kilometres from his home.
+Surveillance video showed the perpetrator leaving his home by foot towards the Crown Spa, less than two kilometres away.
 At the spa he drew a 17-inch sword and killed receptionist Ashley Arzaga.
-The sword was engraved with the words "thot slayer."
-Thot is a slang word for a sexually promiscuous woman similar to "whore."
+The sword was engraved with the words "thot slayer" (thot is a slang word for a sexually promiscuous woman, similar to "whore".)

-The owner of the spa observed the attack and was set upon by the perpetrator.
+The spa owner observed the attack and was set upon by the perpetrator.
 As the owner and the perpetrator struggled on the floor, the owner disarmed the perpetrator and stabbed him in the back, critically injuring him.
 During the attack, the perpetrator shouted misogynistic expletives.
-The owner of the spa suffered serious injuries to her arm and finger.
+The spa owner suffered serious injuries to her arm and finger.

 Victims

 Emergency crews were called to the spa after reports of a bleeding man and woman outside.
 They were taken to hospital with serious injuries.

 Inside the spa, a woman was found dead.
 She was later identified as 24-year-old Ashley Noell Arzaga.
 She was described by friends as a doting mother to a five-year-old girl.